Description: Department of Economics

 Working Papers

-• The Chronic Disease Index: Analyzing Health Inequalities Over the Lifecycle (with Kaveh Danesh, Jon Kolstad and Will Parker) - Coming soon
+• The Chronic Disease Index: Analyzing Health Inequalities Over the Lifecycle (with Kaveh Danesh, Jon Kolstad and Will Parker) - May 2024

 • Revise & Resubmit - Journal of Political Economy

 Abstract: This paper studies the predictability of long-term unemployment (LTU) using rich administrative data from Sweden.
 We establish substantial heterogeneity in LTU risk across individuals, accounting for both observed and unobserved heterogeneity using a wide range of observable predictors and multiple spell outcomes respectively.
 We apply our prediction algorithm to study the dynamics of job finding over the unemployment spell and the business cycle.
-Selection effects explain most of the observed decline over the unemployment spell, but little of the cyclicality in average job finding.
-We also find sizeable heterogeneity in the within-individual profiles of job finding over the unemployment spell, but not so over the business cycle.
-We evaluate the implications of our findings for the value of targeting unemployment policies and how these change over the unemployment spell and the business cycle.
+Selection effects can explain most of the decline in average job finding over the unemployment spell, but little of its cyclicality.
+We also find sizeable heterogeneity in the profiles of job finding over the unemployment spell, but not so over the business cycle.

 Published Papers